mathpianop/battleship/whiteboard.md

-fix tests

 4. Remove the setGameObjects callback in the Setup object and replace it with a Promise in index.js

-5. Move all the function definitions out of fillGameboard

 6. Refactor fillGameboards to display where ships are